ethen8181/machine-learning/model_deployment/fastapi_kubernetes/README.md

 We've already did the work of creating the application, packaging it into a docker container, and pushing it to docker hub.
 What's left is to deploy the container to our Kubernetes cluster.

 To create the application on Kubernetes, a.k.a deployment, we provide the information/configuration to `kubectl` in a .yaml file.
-The [deployment.yaml](https://github.com/ethen8181/machine-learning/blob/master/model_deployment/fastapi_kubernetes/deployment.yaml) contains a template configuration file showing how we can configure our deployment.
+The [deployment.yaml](https://github.com/ethen8181/machine-learning/blob/master/model_deployment/fastapi_kubernetes/deployment.yaml) and [service.yaml](https://github.com/ethen8181/machine-learning/blob/master/model_deployment/fastapi_kubernetes/service.yaml) contains a template configuration files showing how we can configure our deployment.
 Each section of the configuration file should be heavily commented.

 - `apiVersion` Which version of the Kubernetes API we're using to create this object.
 - `kind` What kind of object we're creating.